 Estimated costs of interconnection or other transmission requirements associated with each supply-side candidate resource option.

-The electric utility shall develop, describe and document ranges of values and probabilities for the factors related to the impact of implementing alternative fuel options considered for supply-side candidate resource options on the assumptions.
+The electric utility shall consider the impact of implementing alternative fuel options for supply-side candidate resource options on the assumptions.

 20 CSR 4240-21.040 Transmission and Distribution Analysis